w3c/opentrack-cg/spec/model/overview.md

 | Red Card | `RC` |

-### Competing "Under protest"

-In either a track or field  event, if an athlete makes an immediate oral protest against having been charged with a false start or a failure trial, the athlete may continue competing `under protest`.

 ### Age and Sex Categories

 According to IAFF RULE 141 (Age and Sex Categories), apart from [Gender](#gender) competition may also be divided into specific age group classifications.
 Below, all the potential age categories are analyzed: